sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - NOTE: If Maestro is not opening, there may be an issue with the computing cluster.
 Maestro usually only takes 60s max to open.
 	- Open terminal, type "maestro", it should note that a process has been added.
  	- Work on something else for 10 minutes.
-	- If it still hasn`t opened, check if you have any processes running across various workstations that may be impeding opening.
+	- If it still hasn't opened, check if you have any processes running across various workstations that may be impeding opening.
 	- Helpful commands to type into X2Go terminal (use with care): ps -x, ws_ps, kill -9 PID, ws_kill, ssh other_workstation_name, pkill -U username
 	- If still not working after several attempts to examine processes, do something else for a while and come back to it, or email Kathy/Singam, or visit the MGCF in person and talk to Singam directly. :(